johnbe4/getSeoSitemap/README.md

 **Warning<br>**
 To run getSeoSitemp faster, using a script like geoplugin.class you should exclude geoSeoSitemap user-agent from that.<br>
-**Before moving from releases 1.0 or 1.1 to 2.0 or higher, you must delete the getSeoSitemap table into your dBase.<br>
+**Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>
 Do not save any file with name that starts with sitemap in the same folder of sitemaps, otherwise getSeoSitemap script could cancel it.**